eProsima/vulcanexus/docs/rst/tutorials/tools/monitor_with_backend/monitor_with_backend.rst

 Background
 ----------

-Vulcanexus integrates :ref:`vulcanexus_monitor`, which is a useful tool for monitoring and studying a ROS 2 network as ROS 2 relies on the `DDS specification <https://www.omg.org/spec/DDS/1.4/About-DDS/>`_ to communicate the different nodes.
+Vulcanexus integrates :ref:`fastdds_statistics_backend`, which is a useful tool for monitoring and studying a ROS 2 network since ROS 2 relies on the `DDS specification <https://www.omg.org/spec/DDS/1.4/About-DDS/>`_ to communicate the different nodes.

-This tutorial provides an explanation of the ROS 2 Monitor code.
+:ref:`This other tutorial <tutorials_tools_fastdds_monitor>` shows how to use this tool with the ROS 2 Monitor application, here can be seen how to implement it in a ROS 2 package.

+This tutorial provides a step by step tutorial on how to create your first application as a ROS 2 package to monitor your ROS 2 deployment.

 Prerequisites
 -------------